stuartgo/mapintel/README.md

 Usage
 ------------

 The project requires the existence of a **.env file** under the root of the project.
-This file holds all the private variables necessary for the execution of the code, such as NEWSAPIKEY, MONGOUSERNAME, MONGOPASSWORD and MONGODB.
+This file holds all the private variables necessary for the execution of the code, primarly NEWSAPIKEY.
 Each variable should be stored as a key-value pair e.g. *NEWSAPIKEY = "value_here"*.
 This file isn't versioned and therefore should be created by each user.

 A conda environment should also be created to execute the code.
 A requirements.txt and a environment.yml file can be found on the project's root for this purpose.
 The Makefile can be used to create the environment using conda `make create_environment`. **The conda environment should be active before running any command related with the project (use `conda activate mapintel` for this purpose)**.
 After activating the environment, install the necessary dependencies with `make requirements`.